cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Basics/Basics.md

 ### ** Assignments **

+####   Complete communications setup.

-####   Complete communications setup (see Deepening activity) according to Clinic protocol.
+Complete the communications setup (see Deepening activity) according to your Clinic protocol.
 Encourage students to help one another to complete or to use office hours.

 ####   Optional reflection assignment.